-(a) Assemble the program using CodeWarrior.
+(a) Use a text editor to enter this program.
+Assemble the program using CodeWarrior.
+(Be sure to set CodeWarrior to generate a listing file.)
+Use a text editor to remove the first line (which starts with "S0") from the s19 file.
 Look at the lst and s19 files.
 You should be able to relate the opcodes from the prelab to the data in the s19 file.
 Verify that they agree.